Battle of I-10: Football

-The 109–year-old series between the New Mexico State Aggies and the UTEP Miners has had many exciting finishes in its storied history.
-Although UTEP holds the series lead at 59–38–2, largely due to dominance in the series from the 1920s to the 1960s, UTEP's advantage is 14–5 since 2004 and the Miners won eight straight games between 2009 and 2016 and the last three games as of 2024.
+In the 109–year-old series between the New Mexico State Aggies and the UTEP Miners, UTEP holds the series lead at 60–40–2, largely due to dominance in the series from the 1920s to the 1960s.

 The winner of the annual matchup receives a pair of traveling trophies.
 The older of the two is known as the Silver Spade and dates to 1955.
 The trophy is a replica of a prospector's shovel from an abandoned mine in the Organ Mountains.
 The Mayor's Cup was added in 1982 and is nicknamed the Brass Spittoon.

 Due to the close proximity of the campuses it was natural for a rivalry to develop.
 The Texas College of Mines played its first ever game against a collegiate opponent versus New Mexico A&M in 1914 and, with few exceptions, including during World War I and World War II, the teams would meet again every year.
 Following World War II, the series resumed on an annual basis from 1946 until 2001, when UTEP's administration made the controversial decision to cancel their scheduled trip to Las Cruces in favor of scheduling an additional home contest against a Division I-AA opponent.
 The schools agreed to meet again in 2002 (a 49–14 New Mexico State win, their biggest blowout of the Miners since 1922), but did not play again until 2004 in El Paso when the Miners exacted revenge for their blowout loss two years prior with a 45–0 pasting of the Aggies, the most lopsided result in the series in 55 years.
 The blowout marked the beginning of a three-game winning streak for UTEP in the rivalry.
 The tide of the series then seemingly turned back in the Aggies' favor, as New Mexico State defeated UTEP the next two years, their first back-to-back wins over UTEP since 1994 and 1995.
 The Aggies edged the Miners 34–33 on September 20, 2008, at the Sun Bowl for their first win in El Paso since 1994.
 However, the most recent three games in the series have gone back to the Miners, with UTEP defeating NMSU at Aggie Memorial Stadium 38–12 on September 19, 2009 (only their second win in the Mesilla Valley since 1991), topping the Aggies 42–10 at the Sun Bowl on September 18, 2010, and again defeating the Aggies 16–10 on September 17, 2011, in Las Cruces for their first back-to-back road wins in the series since winning four straight games in Las Cruces between 1986 and 1991.